 Christian: Official high-risk industries are industries identified as such by MasterCard or Visa.
 Some examples include tobacco businesses, adult entertainment, drugs and pharmaceutical merchants, skill games, gambling, and more.

 As a consequence of the growth of e-commerce, m-commerce and changing (online) business models, the list of high-risk business types is expanding.
-Therefore we decided to have a closer look at apparently low risk business types, by applying our underwriting methodology.
-Based on over 5000 on-boarding and transaction laundering investigations conducted by Web Shield between January and June last year, enriched by valuable feedback we received from Web Shield Academy students, we identified ‘hidden’ high-risk business types that are not (yet) officially categorized as ‘high-risk’.
-Online sales of nutraceuticals, video and music streaming are examples of ‘hidden high-risk’ industries each of which are discussed into great depth in the third edition of our best-practices guide.
+Therefore, we decided to have a closer look at apparently low risk business types by applying our underwriting methodology.
+Based on over 5000 on-boarding and transaction laundering investigations conducted by Web Shield between January and June 2017, enriched with valuable feedback by Web Shield Academy students, we identified ‘hidden’ high-risk business types that are not (yet) officially categorized as ‘high-risk’.
+Online sales of nutraceuticals, video and music streaming are examples of ‘hidden high-risk’industries each of which are discussed into great depth in the third edition of our best-practices guide.

-In this rapidly growing e-commerce market, card schemes and legislators are constantly challenged to reevaluate risk, based on new data and insights.
-One example is the Binary industry which we discussed in this recent edition under the chapter ‘hidden-risk’, but which has very recently been ‘upgraded’ to official ‘high-risk’ by MasterCard.
+In this rapidly growing e-commerce market, card schemes and legislators are constantly challenged to re-evaluate risk, based on new data and insights.
+One example is the Binary industry which we discussed in this third edition under the chapter ‘hidden-risk’, but which has very been now ‘upgraded’ to official ‘high-risk’ by MasterCard.

 Christian: Thanks for asking, as this is one of the core points we wanted to raise.
 As you might know, there are six online sales channels typically used by non-face-to-face merchants: direct traffic, referral traffic, search traffic, social media traffic, e-mail traffic, and display traffic.